MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 #### Suggestions

-Be sure to flag email from Microsoft.com as a **safe** domain, and check junk email folders.
+Be sure to flag email from Microsoft.com as a **safe** domain, and check your junk email folders.

 If you don't receive the email ownership verification email message within one business day, you can ask us to send the email again.
 On to your Partner Center account, go to **Home > Account settings**.
 On the **Account settings | My profile** page, select **Resend verification email**.